root-11/root-11.github.io/content/problem-structure-keywords-content/problem-structure-keywords-content.md

 clarity of what the problem is.
 They try to hold as many little details in memory and develop a comprehensive mental map of what is going on in a report or assignment context.
 And then they loose the aim through mental exhaustion.
-I'm an astute observer, but no neuroscienists, so I can't say why this happens.
+I'm an astute observer, but no neuro-scienists, so I can't say why this happens.
 Only that it is observable with almost every assignment.

 So I recommend to read through the available material with a single goal in mind: